apache/cordova-coho/docs/tools-release-process.md

     Do the same things regarding announcements as described in cadence-release-process, where they make sense.

+## Update dependencies going forward

+For each of the tools (including cordova-js):

+    git checkout master
+    npm outdated --depth 0

+If there are any dependencies or devDependencies that are out of date, open a Jira item for that tool.

 ## Close JIRA Issue
  * Double check that the issue has comments that record the steps you took
  * Mark it as fixed